Cloud-PG/prometheus-hpa/README.md

 ```
 $ kubectl describe hpa
 ```
-For example, in our case the output of the hpa for httpgo server should be:
+For example, in our case, if the number of open fds of httpgo-pods increase, the output of the hpa for httpgo server should be:
 ```
 Name:                                                             httpgo-hpa
 Namespace:                                                        default